AuraCodez/DiscordBotGeneral/README.md

     - Deletes Curse Words immediately when a user has said it
     - Greeting users as they enter the server
     - Generating random quotes and facts from the usage of a RestFUL api

+I am currently working on:

+    - Implementing SQLite to keep track of the swear count that each user has, as long as storing what swear word they said
+    - Keeping the Discord Bot Running 24/7
+    - Making it fetch data from Reddit about news about finance, technology, etc.

 ## Getting Started